uon-language/specification/spec.md

 This chapter will be removed from this specification when released...

-In the context of this draft, no implementation are fully available, however projects in development are available below:
+In the context of this draft, no implementation is fully available, however, projects in development are available below:

 | Language   | Link                                  | Status |
 | ---------- | ------------------------------------- | ------ |